torblerone/blog/_posts/2021-03-21-refactor-your-terraform-repository-now.markdown

 You will extend (or initially create) your own library of primitive building blocks.
 This means defining a useful terraform resource following your own needs.
 You know best what your VMs need to look like.
 You know best what guides your databases need to follow.
 Standardize that and put it into a primitive terraform resource.

+This sub-directory will be called "atomic" resources.
+Those atomic resources won't be touched by your live-variables directly, but over our aggregated Second Tier modules.

 ### The Second Tier

 Build services from these primitive blocks.
 In your final repository (containing `/dev` `/int` and `/prd` directories), the only things you want to see in your code is "I want three standard VMs following our defaults".
 What you don't want to care about in those directories is stuff like "My VM needs to be in the standard VPC for my project".
 Do you see?
 Everything that is "standard" should be handled "standard" and this is your second Tier.

+This Second Tier modules (also called service-modules) serve your aggregated atomic-modules.
+They will be called from your project directories with optional variables.

 ### The Third Tier

 It can't get more abstract than this.
 This is where you call your second-Tier services from.
-You throw some variables at them and they provide your whole infrastructure.
+You throw some variables at them and they provision your whole infrastructure.

 ### Conclusion of Three Tiers